chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 ---

-ECMAScript 6 (ES6) introduced us to the Destructure assignment which can be used on Arrays and Objects.
+ECMAScript 6 (ES6) introduced us to the Destructure assignment.

-While Arrays store ordered items in a container known as a variable.
-Destructuring syntax unpacks and assigns a distinct variable to each item.
+While Arrays store ordered items in a container known as a variable, destructuring syntax unpacks and assigns a distinct variable to each item.
 We'll look into a few array-specific implementations of the destructuring syntax.

-Comparing Array literal and the Destructuring, we can see quite some similarities.
+When comparing Array literal and Destructuring, we can see quite some similarities.

  For instance: